nizalsha/nizalsha/README.md

 - 👀 I’m interested in ...Web technologies
 - 🌱 I’m currently learning ...Angular and couchDb
 - 💞️ I’m looking to collaborate on ... anything
 - 📫 How to reach me ...
-Reach me on nizalsha@gmail.com or nizalshaonline.dx.am
+Reach me on nizalsha@gmail.com or http://nizalshaonline.dx.am

 <!---
 nizalsha/nizalsha is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.